drowe67/phasenn/README.md

 ## Status (Dec 2019)

 Building up techniques for modelling phase using NNs and toy speech models (cascades of 2nd order filters excited by impulse trains) in a series of tests.

+## Challenges

+1. We must represent phase (angles) in a NN.
+Phase is being represnted by (cos(angle), sin(angle)) pairs, which when trained, tend to develop weights that behave like complex numbers/matrix rotations.
+1. The number of phases in the sinsuoidal model is time varying, based on the pitch of the current frame.
+This is being modelled by mapping the sinusoids onto sparse, fixed length vectors.

+## Example

 Here is the output from [phasenn_test11.py](phasenn_test11.py).
 The first plot is a series of magnitude spectra of simulated speech frames.
 The voiced frames have two fairly sharp peaks (formants) beneath Fs/2 with structured phase consisting of linear and dispersive terms.
 Unvoiced frames have less sharp peaks above Fs/2, and random phases.